Saksham Bhutani , Marketing Head at Indshine

 Now let's discuss as to what are the outputs and use cases of the sensors mentioned above.
 This article is restricted to the applications and outputs for the first four sensors.

 RGB and LIDAR sensors are used primarily for topography analysis.
 RGB sensors further require the photogrammetry process to build results that can be utilized for analysis.
 LIDAR sensors typically give you output similar to the photogrammetry process except for the visual image.
-Let us look at some of the most popular outputs of RGB and LIDAR sensor.
+Let us look at some of the most popular outputs of RGB and LIDAR sensor used in aerial maps.

 In simple words, an orthomosaic is an accurate representation of the Earth’s surface from top view in 2D.
 It gives X (Latitude) and Y (Longitude).

 Elevation simply means height.
-In simplest terms, it can be referred to as Digital Height Model.
+In simplest terms, it can be referred to as Digital Height Model used in aerial maps.
 Thus, a digital elevation model (DEM) is a representation of a terrain’s surface only in terms of its height.
 DEMs are the superset of digital surface models (DSM) and digital terrain models (DTM)

 It is similar to a digital surface model except it represents only the bare surface of the Earth without including any height information about the structures above the ground such as buildings, trees.
 Thus, It is a bare earth model.
 A DTM can be obtained from further processing of a DSM and is used to generate a contour of the given area.